bhopals/essential-english/03d-moods-or-conditionals.md

       - If I `were` you, I would .... [insert helpful advise of choise here]

     - It is common error to use `was` in such sentences (If I `was` younger, If I `was` you) - INCORRECT

+### Unreal conditional in the PAST

+- Describes some hypothetical event that did not in fact ever happen, but if it had happened, then a hypothetical result would have followed.
+- Unlike the real conditional in the present, which allows for the possibility that the hypothetical event might later come true, in this case it is too late and fulfillment is IMPOSSIBLE.
+- Conditional Sentences in the past are the HYPHOTICAL equivalent of the past perfect tense, which states that actual event A occured before actual event B occured.
+  In this case, the message is that if hypothetical event A had occured at a certain time, then hypothetical event B would have resulted.
+  The verb in the `if` clause (`Conditions`) takes the PAST PERFECT TENSE (`had` + PAST Participle), and the verb in the `result` clause takes the CONDITIONAL PERFECT (Would have + PAST PARTICIPLE)
+- Examples

+  - If I `had known` you were coming, I `would have baked` a cake.
+  - If he `had listened` to his mother, he `would have applied` to medical school.
+  - If she `had realized` that the tiara that had been left to her was set with genuine diamonds, she `would not have sold` it for tow dollars at the garage sale.

+- A number of other constructions for unreal past conditional sentences are presented below:

+  - 1. Conditional sentences with no explicit `if` clause
+    - A conditional sentence does not have to have an explicit `if` clause:
+      - Example
+        - In hindsight, he realized it `would have been` a good idea to drill drainage holes in the planters before mounting them on the balcony railing.
+  - 2. Conditional sentences with Progressive Verbs

+    - As with the conditional in the present, these sentences can contain verbs in the PROGRESSIVE form, to indicate something ongoing.
+A PROGRESSIVE VERB in the `if` clause takes the past perfect progressive, while that in the result clause take the conditional perfect, formed by the auxiliary verbs would have plust the past participle of the action verb.
+    - Examples

+      - If I `had been paying` more attention, I `would have stopped` the hairdresser before he applied the airplance glue.
+      - If they `had been sleeping` at the time, they `would never have heard` the bear going through the garbage.

+    - If the progressive verb is in the result clause, it takes the conditional perfect progressive, formed by the auxiliary verbs` would have been + the present progressive`, formed the auxiliary verbs `would have been + present participle` of the action verb.
+      The verb in the `if` clause takes the `past perfect`.

+      - Examples
+        - If she `had married` her elderly admirer, she `would have been living` in the lap of luxury.
+          [big mistake that she went instead for the handsome young artist]
+        - You` would not have been laughing` if it `had happened` to you.
+[A little empathy would be nice]
+        - If we had missed that bus, we `would have been waiting` for the next one for an hour.
+          [good thing I mase us run for it.]

+  - 3. Use of the correct participle with irregular verbs
+    - A common error in the construction is to use the `past form` (Second form) of the verb instead of the `past participle` (Third form)
+    - The following examples are INCORRECT
+      - I `would have went` if you `had asked` me to [should be - I `would have gone`]
+      - If I `had not stopped` her, she `would have drank` the whole thing.
+        [should be - she `would have drunk`]
+      - You could not possible `have wrote` that yourself.
+        [should be - you could not possibly `have written` that yourself]